Silent Wings Museum: Exhibits

 The museum features in its theater a 15-minute program titled Silent Wings: The Story of the World War II Glider Program.
 Visitors then move on to the Timeline, Hangar and Combat Galleries.
 Photographs and artifacts include a fully restored WACO CG-4A glider, TG-4 trainer, airborne equipment, a small barracks rendition from the Lubbock Army Air Field, and a living exhibit: the British Horsa Glider restoration project.

 Education and outreach

 Silent Wings offers a variety of outreach programs and provides speakers who can tailor a program to fit a group's meeting.
 The Adams Research Library is located within the Silent Wings Museum.
 It is home to an extensive archive and book collection about the World War II military glider program.
 Research appointments can be scheduled.

-Robert Allen Todd

-Robert Allen Todd (1920-2009), a World War II glider pilot and retired lieutenant colonel in the U.S. Air Force Reserve, served on the first Silent Wings board and was instrumental in relocating the museum from Terrell to Lubbock.
-A native of Fort Worth, Todd was an artist at the Lubbock Avalanche-Journal from 1948 to 1985.
-He graduated from R. L. Paschal High School and received a degree in commercial art from what is now the University of Texas at Arlington.
-He also obtained a pilot's license from Texas Christian University.

-Todd trained at South Plains Army Air Field in Lubbock as a volunteer in the Army Air Corps Combat Glider Program.
-On June 6, 1944, he piloted a glider in the D-Day Normandy invasion.
-He flew several other missions and was recognized by France with a certificate recounting his service.
-He also received Holland's highest honor, the Order of the Orange Lanyard for his service in Operation Market Garden.
-In his later years, Todd returned to painting with oils, capturing the essence of New Mexico's missions and the expansive western landscapes with his work.
-Todd died on September 14, 2009.